 - The mother had a previous baby that developed jaundice

 - The baby was born early (34 – 38 weeks gestation)

 - The mother has diabetes or Rh sensitization

 Breastfeeding and Phototherapy Treatment

-Phototherapy is the most common treatment for jaundice, and involves the baby either being placed under a blue light, on a bed containing a blue light, or wrapped in a special blanket that contains blue light.
+Phototherapy is the most common treatment for jaundice, and involves the baby either being placed directly under a special blue light, or on a bed or in a blanket that contains this special blue light.
 It’s perfectly safe to remove your baby from phototherapy for 30 minutes at a time to breastfeed.

 As we mentioned before, you should never be discouraged from breastfeeding while your baby has jaundice.
 Sometimes your pediatrician may indicate a medical necessity for you to supplement breastfeeding with expressed breast milk, donor milk or infant formula to assist with excreting the bilirubin through the stools.
-After breastfeeding, this extra milk can be given to your baby through a syringe, cup or through a tube if he or she is too immature to nurse at your breast or from a bottle.
-If your baby requires supplementation, you should begin to express your milk (by hand or by using a breast pump) every two to three hours to help build your milk supply.
+After breastfeeding, this extra milk can be given to your baby.
+If your baby requires supplementation, you should begin to express your milk every two to three hours to help build your milk supply.
 Don’t worry!
 You can resume exclusive breastfeeding when your supply increases, your baby’s bilirubin level decreases, and your baby begins to gain weight.

 Remember, your milk is always best for your baby.
 Continuing to breastfeed during your baby’s treatment or after treatment is finished will not cause their bilirubin problems to return.

-If you have questions about breastfeeding a baby with jaundice, reach out to your healthcare provider or you can send a question to one of our professional Lactation Consultants any time!
+If you have questions about breastfeeding a baby with jaundice, reach out to your healthcare provider.
+You can also send a question to one of our professional Lactation Consultants any time!
 We’re always here to offer the best quality products, care and support to all of our Medela families!